AntHar/DAT-project-examples/README.md

 ### Other data science student projects (not from General Assembly)

 * [Zipfian Academy](http://www.zipfianacademy.com/alumni): Zipfian Academy offers a 12-week immersive data science program.
 Hover over the student photos to find links to their capstone projects.
 * [Stanford's Machine Learning coure](http://cs229.stanford.edu/): Machine learning-focused student projects from Andrew Ng's course.
-Click on the "recent years' projects" links at the bottom of the page to access hundreds of project papers.
+Click on the project links at the very bottom of the page to access hundreds of project papers.